 “Hey, Jane!
 Ready to rock the artistic world to its core?”

-Celegorn strode toward her, the sun’s light turning his hair incandescent.
+Celegorn strode toward her, his hair incandescent in the sun's light.
 Seeing him move was like watching nature bloom in the middle of this stone-clad city.

 “I do whatever Serjo Olerlo wishes,” she said, and then lifted her eyes heavenward to show how much she hated that.